HanYoung-uwu/logi-tracker/README.md

 This is a work in progress.

 I aim to support:
-* Invitation link to invite clans for admin [x]
+[x] Invitation link to invite clans for admin
-* Invitation link to invite members for clan leader [x]
-* Create, read, update, delete of stockpiles as well as its contents
-* Reminder of soon-to-be expired stockpiles
+[x] Invitation link to invite members for clan leader [x] [ ] Create, read, update, delete of stockpiles as well as its contents [ ] Reminder of soon-to-be expired stockpiles
-* Stockpile sharing between friendly clans
+[ ] Stockpile sharing between friendly clans
+[ ] Stockpile history inside clan